codio-content/Javascript_Maze-Logical_thinking_and_algorithms_-boolean_statements/.guides/content/Code-Challenge-2-8c47.md

 |||challenge
-Go ahead and code up the following statement for the `stepTaken()` event handler.

-- If energy is less than 10 **OR** score is less than 20, show message "Looking weak".
+Write some code for the given `keyPressedEvent()` handler that

+- shows the message 'Horizontal' if either the left or right key is pressed.
+- shows the message 'Vertical' if either the up or down key is pressed.
-- Otherwise, show the message "Nothing to report".
+- show the message "Another key was pressed" if any other key is pressed.

-Test this out so that you can see both messages, then press the button below.
+Test this out so that you can see all 3 messages, then press the button below.

 {check it!!}(test-and)